Industry Advisory Panel

 Members from School of Arts and Social Sciences:

-HoS (Co-Chair of IAG): Professor Stephanie Hemelryk Donald
+HoS (co-Chair of Industry Advisory Panel): Professor Stephanie Hemelryk Donald